Mary Ann Gilbert: Birth and childhood

 Mary Ann Gilbert was the daughter of Thomas Gilbert, who was a grocer in Lewes, Sussex.
 When he died in 1782, he left (by her own account) his widow and daughter almost penniless.
 After her mother's death in 1807, she frequently stayed with her uncle Charles at Eastbourne.

 Marriage

 On 18 April 1808, she married Davies Giddy, a Cornish landowner, who had served as High Sheriff of the Duchy.
 He was an M.P. for Cornish constituencies from 1806 to 1832.
 Among his roles in Parliament was as Chairman of the Board of Agriculture.
 Mary Ann Gilbert was passionately concerned about low agricultural productivity and the plight of the rural poor.
 Davies was more interested in how the Parish Rate for the support of unemployed might be reduced.

-Davies Giddy was also a professional applied mathematician and became a Fellow of the Royal Society, and, for an unhappy period, its President.

 In 1814, Mary Ann Gilbert's uncle, Charles Gilbert, died.
 In his will, he left her much property in Sussex, or to a future husband, if he changed his name to "Gilbert".
 In December 1817 Davies Giddy took his wife's surname, "Gilbert", to perpetuate it.
 In January 1818, the names of their children were also changed.